BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==
+= 1.2.11 - 28 Jan 2020 =
+* Added support for Registration and Contact Forms.

 = 1.2.10 - 28 Jan 2020 =
 * Fixed the single ACF Field element wrapper.